Chartres France Travel Guide

 French is the official language.
 English is common in tourist areas and among younger locals, but limited elsewhere.

 La Poste offices handle postcards and packages.
 Yellow post boxes are available citywide.
-Stamps are at post offices and tabacs.
+Stamps are from a post office and tabacs.

 Generally open 10:00 AM to 7:00/8:00 PM, Monday-Saturday.
 Smaller shops may close for lunch (12:30 PM - 2:00 PM).
 Sunday closures are common.